 Alabamians will rarely encounter the wild columbine, seen popping out of cracks in the limestone rocks at Jericho– Monte Sano Mountain and Desoto State Park are the only other locations it can be found in the state.

 The Nature Conservancy bought 21,000 acres of the Paint Rock River watershed in 2003, and then sold 12,500 acres to State of Alabama’s Forever Wild Land Trust for $9.4 million in 2004, so it could prepare it for public access, as part of its mandate to acquire land for public use.

 The entire tract of land is comprised of 21,453 acres-12,510 acres in Alabama and 8,943 acres in Tennessee.
-The only public access to the land is in Jackson County, AL. A 100-mile trail system is presently in the planning stages, expanding future opportunities to enjoy the tract’s many features.
+The only public access to the land is in Jackson County, AL. A new 12 mile trail is tentatively schedule to open in the fall of 2013, expanding future opportunities to enjoy the tract’s many features.